 The PD: The licensee’s failure to ensure the design of service water system was correctly translated into drawings which is contrary to regulatory requirements or a self-imposed standard.

 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
-The correct valve type (ball) was installed and the error only involves the drawing and did not have an adverse impact on other structures, systems, and components (SSCs).
+The correct valve type (ball) was installed, and the error only involves the drawing and did not have an adverse impact on other structures, systems, and components (SSCs).

 MTM if: The PD adversely affected the mitigating systems cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
 Specifically, this drawing was used to support another modification or calculation such that the assumption (characteristics) of a plug valve were carried through to other applications.